-Do you want to be able to achieve your goals, and recover, heal and grow in therapy?
+Do you want to be able to achieve your goals, and recover, heal and grow in therapy as efficiently as possible?

 Here is the blurb.